hjbct44/PorkPi/README.md

   Air_Pump - inject fresh air from outside fridge

-  Weight 1 - read from load cell_1
-  Weight 2 - read from load cell_2
+  Weight 1 - read from load cell_1 using load cell connected to HX711 A-D converter Weight 2 - read from load cell_2
   Weight 3 - read from load cell_3
   Weight 4 - read from load cell_4

-  The parameters to control the fridge are held in a google sheet (see gspread below).
+  The parameters to control the fridge are held in a google sheet (see GSPREAD below).

   The output data is held in a google sheet (see gspread below)